lizmat/articles/sbom-2.md

   - Non-tangible digital products
   - […their] remote data processing solutions
   - […and] related systems and services needed for operation
-- Produce SBOMs upon request by regulators certifying no known vulnerabilities
+- Produce proof upon request by regulators certifying no known vulnerabilities

-Which means there's **just over a year's time** before companies using Open Source will need to be able to assert, that the Open Source components that they use, are safe.
+Which means businesses will soon need to take steps to become compliant in time for the deadline!

 ## Does the CRA directly affect open source developers